What is PPAP?

 A summary of each test performed on the part.

-Usually, this description is on kind of DVP&R (Design Verification Plan and Report), which lists each
+Usually, this description is on a kind of DVP&R (Design Verification Plan and Report), which lists each

 If there's an Engineering Specification, usually it is noted on the print.
 The DVP&R shall be reviewed and signed off by both customer and supplier engineering groups.
 The standard engineer will search for a customer signature on this document.